AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **The Growth Mindset** — Carol Dweck
 - **Talking to the Machine: Prompt Engineering Essentials for Project Professionals** — PMI Report
 - **PMI Reports** — Industry research and trend analysis by Project Management Institute
-- **New Engineer: The Coming Revolution in Engineering Education** — Susan R. Madsen, Maria C. Yang, Joy C. Warner
+- **A Whole New Engineer: The Coming Revolution in Engineering Education** — Susan R. Madsen, Maria C. Yang, Joy C. Warner

 ---